-Pav Bhaji is a popular street food made with mashed-up veggies and served with pav bread.
+Pav Bhaji or Mumbai Paav Bhaji is a popular street food made with spiced and mashed-up veggies and served with pav bread.
 This one-pot recipe can be made in the Instant Pot or pressure cooker in under 30 minutes.

-To eat pav bhaji off a street cart is an experience that can't be missed.
+To eat pav bhaji off a street cart is an experience that you simply cannot miss.
 The vendors let the 'bhaji' simmer on a large cast-iron pan, add unmentionable amounts of butter, and let the vegetables come together into a delicious mashed-up curry.
-The 'pav' is the buttered bread that goes with the bhaji.
+The 'Pav' is the buttered bread that goes with the bhaji.

 Why this recipe works